 Some product managers find the business case so useful, they even enforce a rule: No business case, no go.

-When you hold a team vote, make it very clear you need a good reason behind that vote.
+When you hold a team vote, insist on a short summary of the reasoning behind their vote.

 Here’s what it looks like in ProdPad: